-- Cognitive disabilities, causes and how to best assist someone with cognitive disabilities. - How to best communicate with someone with cognitive disabilities. - Some of the most common individual who will need assistance. - Autism Spectrum Disorder and how to best assess and approach individuals with Autism. - How to best communicate with people with autism. - Basic guidelines to communicate effectively and their behavior and senses. - · How to best assist someone who has memory loss, Alzheimer's disease and Dementia. - Behavior and senses. - How to best assist someone who has memory loss, Alzheimer's disease and Dementia. - How to respond to inappropriate sexual behavior.
+- Cognitive disabilities, causes and how to best assist someone with cognitive disabilities. - How to best communicate with someone with cognitive disabilities. - Some of the most common individual who will need assistance. - Autism Spectrum Disorder and how to best assess and approach individuals with Autism. - How to best communicate with people with autism. - Basic guidelines to communicate effectively and their behavior and senses. - How to best assist someone who has memory loss, Alzheimer's disease and Dementia. - Behavior and senses. - How to respond to inappropriate sexual behavior.